ivorscott/blog2/content/posts/2020-05-14-the-ultimate-go-and-react-development-setup-with-docker-part-4.md

 ![simple right?](/media/notreally.gif)

 Nope!
-Profiling shouldn't be an frequent task in your development workflow.
-Profile your Go applications when performance matters or when issues arise in memory causing an application to run slow.
+I still have a lot to learn but I find pprof and [continuous profiling](https://github.com/profefe/profefe) very interesting.
+To learn more checkout [Debugging performance issues in Go programs](https://github.com/golang/go/wiki/Performance).

 ## Conclusion

 This demonstration included seeding and migrations to handle a growing postgres database.
 We went from no database, to an empty one, to a seeded one, using a makefile workflow.
-Running the API with `make api` still uses docker-compose and live reload (like in Part 1).
-But now we can opt-out of live reload and containerizing the API in development with `go run ./cmd/api`, optionally supplying cli flags or exported environment variables.
+Running the API still uses docker-compose and live reload (like in Part 1).
+But now there's no makefile and we can opt-out of live reload and containerizing the API all together in development with `go run ./cmd/api`, optionally supplying cli flags or exported environment variables.

 During testing, we programmatically created a temporary database.
 In the background, the test database leveraged the same seeding and migration functionality we saw earlier.
 This enables our tests to set things up before they run.

-Lastly, we got a glimpse at what profiling a Go API looks like. [summarize] In the [next post](ultimate-go-react-development-setup-with-docker-part5) I discuss the OAuth 2 with Auth0 in Go.
+Lastly, we got a glimpse at what profiling a Go API looks like.
+Profiling shouldn't be a frequent task in your development workflow.
+Profile your Go applications when performance matters or when issues arise.

+In the [next post](ultimate-go-react-development-setup-with-docker-part5) I discuss the OAuth 2 with Auth0 in Go.